BND Hamburger Icon

 What is MIPS?

 MIPS determines how much money Medicare pays your practice for its services.
 It gives your practice a composite performance score that affects how much Medicare pays you.
-Your score will range from zero to 100 and depends on four factors: quality, promoting interoperability, improvement activities and cost.
+Your score will range from zero to 100 and depends on four factors: quality, promoting interoperability (PI), improvement activities and cost:

 1. Quality: The quality of care you provide is based on standards that CMS and professional medical groups have set.
-You choose the six quality metrics that best suit your practice, and CMS will only evaluate you based on those.
-In 2022, quality will comprise 30% of your MIPS score.
+You choose the six quality metrics that best suit your practice and CMS will only evaluate you based on those.
+In 2024, quality requirements will comprise 30 percent of your MIPS score.

-2. Promoting interoperability (PI): This category encourages practices to use certified EMR software (see our AdvancedMD review for an example) to streamline the electronic exchange of health data and improve patient engagement.
-In 2022, your PI score makes up 25% of your total MIPS score.
+2. PI: This category encourages practices to use the best electronic medical record (EMR) software (see our AdvancedMD review for an example) to streamline the electronic exchange of health data and improve patient engagement.
+In 2024, your promoting interoperability score makes up 25 percent of your total MIPS score.

 3. Improvement activities: Your improvement activities score reflects the efforts you take to strengthen your patient care processes.
 It also tracks how you improve patient engagement and access across all your care.
 As with the quality metric, you can choose the improvement metrics that make sense for your practice.
-In 2022, improvement activities will account for 15% of your score.
+In 2024, improvement activities will account for 15 percent of your score.

 4. Cost: As its name suggests, this final MIPS metric reflects the costs you incur to provide patient care.
 CMS uses the medical claims you send to Medicare to calculate this metric.
-Your cost score comprises 30% of your final score in 2022.
+Your cost score comprises 30 percent of your final score in 2024.

 What do MACRA and MIPS mean to providers?

-• Your payment amounts: If your MIPS score is above 75, you’ll receive reimbursements 27% greater than you’d otherwise receive.
-Conversely, MIPS scores lower than 75 lead to reimbursements 9% lower than you previously received.
+• Your payment amounts: If your MIPS score is between 75 and 88.9, you’ll receive a positive adjustment on your reimbursement, based on a sliding scale.
+If you score higher than 89, you’ll be eligible for an additional sliding scale positive adjustment for exceptional performance.
+Conversely, MIPS scores lower than 75 lead to reimbursements 9 percent lower than you previously received.
 A MIPS score of exactly 75 leads to no changes in your reimbursement amount.

 • Your use of medical software: The PI portion of the MIPS score shows that the government is pushing medical practices to switch from paper records to digital ones using medical software.
-This transition is nearly complete across all providers, with CMS reporting that roughly 9 in 10 providers currently use an EMR system.
-The persistence of PI as a category suggests that now is the time to implement medical software that is interoperable with other systems if you haven’t already.
+This transition is nearly complete across all providers, with the Centers for Disease Control and Prevention reporting that roughly nine in 10 providers currently use an EMR system.
+The persistence of PI as a category suggests that now is the time to implement electronic healthcare record (EHR) software that is interoperable with other systems if you haven’t already.

 Who qualifies for MIPS?